 Brandon Prunty has been with Medical City Fort Worth since 2008 and served most recently as the Administrative Director of Orthopedics and Spine.
 He has held other leadership roles including Director of Advanced Clinicals, Nursing Director of Orthopedic, Bariatric, Spine, Medical Surgical and Transplant PCU.

-Prunty holds a Bachelor of Science in Nursing from the University of Texas at Arlington and will soon graduate with his Master of Business Administration degree from the University of Texas at Tyler.
+Prunty holds a Bachelor of Science in Nursing from the University of Texas at Arlington and a Master of Business Administration degree from the University of Texas at Tyler.